jlobasso/WebBuddy/README.md

 # Web buddy

-A chrome extension
+A chrome extension.

 ## Usage/Installation

-* Clone this repository
+* Clone this repository.
 * In chrome addres bar (omnibox) go to: [chrome://extensions/](chrome://extensions/)
-* On the top left corner click on "Load unpacked"
+* On the top left corner click on "Load unpacked".
-* Browse to the recently created folder and click on "open"
+* Browse to the recently created folder and click on "open".
 * Open a new tab like https://www.instagram.com/
+* Start using web buddy extension.

 ## Framework